agentbellnorm/dotfiles/README.md

-# Morgans nvim config
+# My nvim config
-This is my noob config.
+This is my config.
 I mostly write TypeScript and Rust at the moment.

 I have mostly used both IntelliJ and VSCode in the past.